nuxeo/nuxeo-java-client/README.md

 # Java Client Library 2.0 for the Nuxeo Platform REST APIs

-The Nuxeo Java Client is a Java client library (can be used for Android) for the Nuxeo Automation and REST API.
+The Nuxeo Java Client is a Java client library (can be used for Android) for Nuxeo Automation and REST API.

-This is supported by Nuxeo and compatible with Nuxeo LTS 2015 and latest FastTracks.
+This is supported by Nuxeo and compatible with Nuxeo LTS 2015 and latest Fast Tracks.

 Here is the [Documentation Website](http://nuxeo.github.io/nuxeo-java-client).